Rookout/tutorial-nodejs/README.md

 ### With Docker

-- Insert your agent token in the docker-compose.yml
+1. Insert your agent token in the docker-compose.yml
-- Run `docker-compose up`
+1. Run `docker-compose up`

 ### Without Docker

-- Insert your agent token in the Makefile
+1. Insert your agent token in the Makefile
-- Run `make -j run-prod`
+1. Run `make -j run-prod`

 ## Tutorial

-- After running the server go to [https://app.rookout.com/](https://app.rookout.com/)
+1. After running the server go to [https://app.rookout.com/](https://app.rookout.com/)
     - If you are not logged in yet, log in
-- Add the source code according to the instructions using the left pane **Source View**
+1. Add the source code according to the instructions using the left pane **Source View**
-- Open the file `/src/handlers/index.js`
+1. Open the file `/src/handlers/index.js`
-- In the right-hand pane **Rules** choose the Rule Type `Log - Rookout`
+1. In the right-hand pane **Rules** choose the Rule Type `Log - Rookout`
-- Add a rule to line 2 by clicking next the the line number in the file viewer
+1. Add a rule to line 2 by clicking next the the line number in the file viewer
-- Looking at the right-hand pane **Rules**, you should see the rule you added, on what line you added it and it should be GREEN, meaning everything is communicating correctly.
+1. Looking at the right-hand pane **Rules**, you should see the rule you added, on what line you added it and it should be GREEN, meaning everything is communicating correctly.
     - If this is not the case, [click here](#rules-common-issues) to see how to fix that
-- Refresh, or go the the app page [http://localhost:4000/](http://localhost:4000/) in order to trigger the rule
+1. Refresh, or go the the app page [http://localhost:4000/](http://localhost:4000/) in order to trigger the rule
-- Check the bottom pane **Messages** and you should now see the log message you just added, and it was triggered by the handler of the web page when you accessed it
+1. Check the bottom pane **Messages** and you should now see the log message you just added, and it was triggered by the handler of the web page when you accessed it

 __The integration is working and we can know debug some things together to learn how to use Rookout__

 Go through the [bug list](https://github.com/Rookout/tryme-tutorial/BUGHUNT.md) and follow instructions to see some basic use cases.

+## Rules Common Issues

+- Rule status is RED -- Hash mismatch.
+It means the file used in the server is not the same file used from github/local server in app.rookout.com

+- Rule status is GRAY -- No rook connected to the agent.
+Make sure you have inserted the token in the right place and that connection is made properly.

 ## Want to learn more ?